JIT100/GraphQL-Recipe-Management/README.md

 - Confirm `whitenoise` is present in `requirements.txt` and `WhiteNoiseMiddleware` is added to `MIDDLEWARE` in `config/settings/base.py`.

-- Rebuild the image so `collectstatic` runs with the current project files:
+- Rebuild the image to pick up changes: